WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Her Normal Attacks do not deal a great amount of damage, and it is also the only part of her kit to scale off ATK instead of HP, thus diverting her build (except for on-field Candace enthusiast, then level her Normal Attack first).

-Candace’s skill has two options, tap and hold.
+Candace’s Skill has two options, tap and hold.
 Both scale with max HP.
-On tap, she rushes forward and deals Hydro damage, while holding her skill blocks the incoming damage with a shield that scales off her HP, has a longer cooldown but deals more damage.
+On tap, she rushes forward and deals Hydro damage, while holding her Skill blocks the incoming damage with a shield that scales off her HP, has a longer cooldown but deals more damage.
 While holding can inflict more damage, it is not recommended since it takes a long time to cast , and the damage difference is not worth the time.
-After Ascension 1, when you get hit while shielding, her skill will finish instantly (similar to Yun Jin’s skill) but still has the same cooldown as when holding.
-With her fourth Constellation, her hold cooldown is reduced to be the same as her tap cooldown, which allows for more hold skill use if get the right timing.
+After Ascension 1, when you get hit while shielding, her Skill will finish instantly (similar to Yun Jin’s Skill) but still has the same cooldown as when holding.
+With her fourth Constellation, her hold cooldown is reduced to be the same as her tap cooldown, which allows for more hold Skill use if get the right timing.

-Candace’s burst is her biggest selling point.
+Candace’s Burst is her biggest selling point.
 Being the first character that provides Hydro infusion, she enables driver options for freeze, vaporize and bloom teams among others.
 Her Burst, combined with her Ascension 4 passive, will buff Elemental Normal Attacks hence also buff the on-field driver.
 When swapping between characters, it creates Wave Impact DMG instances that scales off HP, which is her main source of damage when playing as a support.

 Finally, her overworld passive talent is great for exploring with the 20% climbing stamina reduction.